-At June 30, 2023 ths balance of short-term debt consists of the principal of this note in the amount of \$1 million and accrued interest on this note in the amount of \$127,062.
+At March 31, 2024 the balance of short-term debt consists of the principal of this note in the amount of \$1.05 million and accrued interest on this note in the amount of \$203,650.68.

-On March 22, 2023 a \$1,500,000 60 day promissory note was signed to pay vendors who performed work related to the National Research Council of Canada Research Assistance Program project (As described in Note 14).
-The promissory note bears interest at a rate of 15% per annum.
-On May 11, 2023 1,000,000 was repaid.
-Interest payable of \$41,096 has been accrued and included with the promissory note on the Condensed Interim Consolidated Statement of Financial Position.
+On March 22, 2023 a \$1,500,000 60 day promissory note was signed to pay vendors who performed work related to the National Research Council of Canada Research Assistance Program project (As described in Note 13).
+The promissory note bears interest at a rate of 15% per annum and a maturity date of September 30, 2024.
+On May 11, 2023 \$1,000,000 was repaid.
+Interest payable of \$60,000 has been accrued and included with the promissory note on the Consolidated Statement of Financial Position.

-16. SEGMENT REPORTING
+15. SEGMENT REPORTING

-The Company is engaged in the development of innovative technologies that have the potenial to make a significant medical or commercial impact.
+The Company is engaged in the development of innovative technologies that have the potential to make a significant medical or commercial impact.
 Each subsidiary is an operating segment, however, for segment reporting purposes, the Company and its subsidiaries are considered one reporting segment as all activity is effectively in the same line of business.
 All grant revenues were generated in Canada.